 After the Academic Regulations Appeals Committee representative receives the student’s letter and all necessary documentation, he or she will prepare a petition cover sheet and, if appropriate, gather pertinent information from faculty.
 When the petition is complete, it will be submitted to the committee and discussed at one of its meetings.
 Requests are granted or denied by a majority vote of the committee.
 Decisions are effective immediately, and students are notified by their representative.
 All committee procedures are confidential and ensure the right to privacy of the student.

 Since a request to waive a regulation is itself an appeal, committee decisions are final, and there is no further appeal within the university.
 Once a petition is voted upon, if denied, it cannot be brought back for future vote even if new documentation is found.
 However, a student on academic suspension can bring a request for a waiver of the continuance policy back to the committee once a full semester has passed since the last petition.
 In exceptional circumstances any member of the Academic Regulations Appeals Committee and/or academic dean may refer a case to the provost who has the right, but not the obligation, to consider remanding it back to the committee for further review.

 Certain exceptions may affect current and future financial aid.
 Students should consult with a financial aid staff member before submitting an appeal.
-Students with a Student Accounting hold on the first day of an academic semester (fall, spring, summer) due to failure to pay a bill from the previous semester are unable to request a retroactive add of a course during that semester.
-Students who did not have a Student Accounting hold on the first day of a semester are eligible to request retroactive adds to courses, but they must have all subsequent holds cleared before the request can be considered.
+Students with a Student Accounting hold on the last day of add/drop of an academic semester (fall, spring, summer) due to failure to pay a bill from the previous semester are unable to request a retroactive add of a course during that semester.
+Students who did not have a Student Accounting hold on the last day of add/drop of a semester are eligible to request retroactive adds to courses, but they must have all subsequent holds cleared before the request can be considered.